 During Ed Brubaker's run, The Falcon was captured and stripped of his wings by a group of right wing extremists.
 Unfortunately for the terrorists, nobody informed them that the Falcon was an accomplished brawler long before he met Captain America, or that he spent several years fighting alongside Cap before even getting his flight harness.
 Cue epic ass-whupping...

-- Iron Man: Tony Stark would like to remind you that even without his armor, he's a Gadgeteer Genius capable of MacGyvering a solution to any pressing issue.
+- Tony Stark would like to remind you that even without his armor, he's a Gadgeteer Genius capable of MacGyvering a solution to any pressing issue.
 And if push comes to shove, well - he's also been trained in hand-to-hand combat by Captain America.

 - Ms. Marvel lost her powers briefly in one of her series, and continued to kick ass thanks to her years of training in the Air Force Special Ops.
 In fact, she's lost her powers more than once, and always remained an effective combatant afterward.

-- Power Pack: at least twice during the original series, the kids loose their powers to the Snarks.
+- Power Pack: at least twice during the original series, the kids lose their powers to the Snarks.
 It doesn't stop them from still fighting off the giant space lizards though, and actually reclaim their powers in the process.

 - Guy Gardner thinks he's this, as was seen in the 1980s Justice League International series.
-He took off his Green Lantern Ring to have a mano-a-mano showdown with Batman over leadership of the League.
+He took off his Green Lantern ring to have a mano-a-mano showdown with Batman over leadership of the League.
 Batman knocked him out with one punch.
 (Guy's subsequent change of personalities came when he bumped his head while searching for his ring afterwards.)
-Batman (™): so skilled that his punches cure brain damage.
+Batman (): so skilled that his punches cure brain damage.
 He also once goaded Hal Jordan into a no-rings-allowed fistfight.
 It didn't go quite as badly for him as the aforementioned encounter with Batman, but Hal was more than holding his own until the cops break them up.

 - Catwoman vs Zatanna: After she found out Zee had brainwashed her into becoming a vigilante (long story), Catwoman duct-taped Zatanna's mouth to prevent her from casting spells, but forgot that all Justice League heroines go to Amazonian fighting training Summer camps.
-During the ensuing fight, Catwoman also pointed out that as a stage performer, Zee likely followed a pretty intense workout regiment to begin with.
+During the ensuing fight, Catwoman also pointed out that as a stage performer, Zee likely followed a pretty intense workout regimen to begin with.

 - The main superhero lost his powers and just intimidated criminals by, y'know, being Superman at them.
 This was in the same arc where he became Electric Blue Superman.
 By now, Superman has so much experience suddenly losing his powers in the comics that he hardly breaks stride, even when he's the only powerless person on a planet full of Kryptonians.